Skip to content

 Through these moving and making activities, delegates will have an opportunity to connect with each other and build relationships.

-Note: there will be no access services available in the Salon.
+Note: there will be no access services available in the Salon, and capacity for this space will be capped at 30 people at any given time.

 1:45 pm –